-As above, the Supervisory Committee typically comprises the supervisor and two additional committee members, sometimes called "readers."
-Their role is to offer advice on particular areas of the research, the method and presentation, and on particular chapters.
+As above, the Supervisory Committee typically comprises the supervisor and two additional members, often called "readers."
+The readers' role is to offer advice on particular areas of the research, the method and presentation, and on particular chapters.
 The Supervisory Committee is also required to monitor the candidate's progress.
 All members of the Supervisory Committee act as examiners for the thesis defense.